socallinuxexpo/scale-chef/README.md

 GRANT ALL PRIVILEGES ON drupal.* TO drupal@www1 IDENTIFIED BY 'thisisadevpassword' WITH GRANT OPTION;
 ```

+To not get redirects you should edit `/home/drupal/scale-drupal/httpdocs/.htaccess` and remove the www rewrite rules.

 ## Production secrets

 For production machines use the `scale-secrets` repo, to manually setup the following secrets: